fbpx

 Principle #4 – Don’t fear RISK

 I started off investing in real estate via crowdfunding with small debt deals.
-After a handful of these, I decided to step it up and invest in an equity deal in Oklahoma with a $50K minimum investment.
+After a handful of these, I decided to step it up and invest in an equity deal in Oklahoma with a minimum investment of $50K.

 Unfortunately, all investors in that deal lost their investment, which turned me off real estate for almost a year.